kuroshimad/temp_outreach/README.md

 Welcome to the Symmetry Explorer!
 This project helps you learn about symmetry in a fun way using machine learning and colorful patterns.

-This project combines [Machine Learning for Kids](https://machinelearningforkids.co.uk) platform and [Scratch](https://scratch.mit.edu/) platform to perform pattern classification.
+This project combines [The Machine Learning for Kids](https://machinelearningforkids.co.uk) platform and [Scratch](https://scratch.mit.edu/) platform to perform pattern classification.
 There are three parts to this:

-  1. **Understand they Symmetry Group**
+  1. **Understand the Symmetry Group**
-  2. **Train your ML using ML for kids**
+  2. **Train your ML models using ML for kids**
   3. **Try out using *Scratch*!**